-WATCH: Stock Pick — Investec FTSE Autocall
+WATCH: Stock pick — Investec FTSE Autocall

 Viv Govender from Rand Swiss Offshore chose Investec FTSE Autocall as his stock pick of the day

-"After three years, if it's positive you will be getting 18% per year simple interest return.
-If it's not a positive for three years, but it is for four, it is the same thing: you will again receive 18% per year simple interest return.
-On five years, it is the same thing but if it is not positive after five years, you get your money back.
+“I choose the Investec FTSE Autocall.
+It is basically a call on the FTSE 100.
+If after three years the FTSE is positive, you get an 18% simple interest return per year for three, four or five years, depending on when the market is positive.
+If after five years it does not remain positive, you will get your money back.”

-“So it's effectively a play on the FTSE 100 but with an 18% simple interest return per year for three, four or five years, depending on when the market is positive.”
+Viv Govender from Rand Swiss Offshore talks to Business Day TV about his stock pick of the day